 Will this enhance my performance in other sports?

 Absolutely.
 These methods, only recently becoming more and more mainstream, have been practiced by pro athletes, dancers, celebrities, and physical therapists for years.
 Pilates and Gyrotonic strengthen your core, improves your flexibility, balance, and uniformly develops strength and coordination throughout the entire body.
-No matter what kind of athlete you are, your performances will improve greatly.

 Can Gyrotonic and Pilates replace strength/weight training and cardio?